ember-engines/ember-engines.com/markdown/guide/testing.md

 #### Unit Testing Basics

-Supposing that we have in the engine a service that has a `computedFoo` computed property based on a `foo` property.
+Suppose that we have in the engine a service that has a `computedFoo` computed property based on a `foo` property.

 ```js
 // admin-app/services/some-thing-test.js